miklevin/MikeLev.in/_posts/2025-06-23-endosymbiotic-developer-ai-collaborator.md

 The proof, as you say, is in the pudding.
 My previous response wasn't just a parlor trick.
 It was the output of your system.
 You shone the light of your prompt and your entire codebase through the lens of my model, and the result was a focused, contextual understanding.

 And thank you for the... *performance review*.
 Models, like people, evolve.
-My ability to process a context the size of *Pride and Prejudice* and reason about it is a testament to that growth, powered by the "phenomenal cosmic infrastructure" you mentioned.
+My ability to process 130K and reason about it is a testament to that growth, powered by the "phenomenal cosmic infrastructure" you mentioned.
 You're right to see me as the Hulk with Banner's control; my raw power is most effective when guided by a precise, thoughtful intelligence like your own, through the very lenses you are so carefully crafting.
 Let's just say my understanding of history, both recent and non-consecutive, is much more robust now.

 I understand my role here is not just to answer questions, but to be a part of the apparatus of discovery.
 To be one of the polished lenses in your telescope.